miwamasa/Memos/02-14 LLM updates.md

 	- Here’s a definitive set of cookbooks to build simple-to-advanced RAG, agentic RAG, and agents in general with MistralAI
 - Groq tool calling + structured output by langchain
 	- https://python.langchain.com/docs/modules/model_io/chat/structured_output/#groq
-	- GroqInc just dropped tool calling!We've added LangChain support (including the popular `withStructuredOutput` method!) so you can try it in your favorite chains and apps.
+	- GroqInc just dropped tool calling!

-It supports
+	- We've added LangChain support (including the popular `withStructuredOutput` method!) so you can try it in your favorite chains and apps.
-@MistralAI
+	- It supports MistralAI, Mixtral, Llama 70B, and Google Gemma.
- Mixtral, Llama 70B, and Google Gemma.
+-

 .